Miles Davis: Personal life

 In 1957, Davis began a relationship with Frances Taylor, a dancer he had met in 1953 at Ciro's in Los Angeles.
 They married in December 1959 in Toledo, Ohio.
-The relationship was marred by numerous incidents of domestic violence against Taylor.
+Due to Miles Davis's physical abuse of Frances Taylor, their relationship suffered.
 He later wrote, "Every time I hit her, I felt bad because a lot of it really wasn't her fault but had to do with me being temperamental and jealous."
 One theory for his behavior was that in 1963 he had increased his use of alcohol and cocaine to alleviate joint pain caused by sickle cell anemia.
 He hallucinated, "looking for this imaginary person" in his house while wielding a kitchen knife.
 Soon after the photograph for the album E.S.P.
 (1965) was taken, Taylor left him for the final time.
 She filed for divorce in 1966; it was finalized in February 1968.

 In September 1968, Davis married 23-year-old model and songwriter Betty Mabry.
 In his autobiography, Davis described her as a "high-class groupie, who was very talented but who didn't believe in her own talent".
-Mabry, a familiar face in the New York City counterculture, introduced Davis to popular rock, soul, and funk musicians.
-Jazz critic Leonard Feather visited Davis's apartment and was shocked to find him listening to albums by The Byrds, Aretha Franklin, and Dionne Warwick.
+Mabry, a familiar face in the New York City counterculture, introduced Davis to popular rock, soul and funk musicians.
+Jazz critic Leonard Feather visited Davis's apartment and was shocked to find him listening to albums by the Byrds, Aretha Franklin and Dionne Warwick.
 He also liked James Brown, Sly and the Family Stone, and Jimi Hendrix, whose group Band of Gypsys particularly impressed Davis.
 Davis filed for divorce from Mabry in 1969, after accusing her of having an affair with Hendrix.

-In October 1969, Davis was shot at five times while in his car with one of his two lovers, Marguerite Eskridge.
-The incident left him with a graze and Eskridge unharmed.
+On October 10, 1969, Davis was shot at five times while in his Ferrari with Marguerite Eskridge, one of his lovers.
+One bullet grazed his hip; Eskridge was unharmed.

+Davis later wrote that the incident arose from a dispute among nightclub promoters.

 In 1970, Marguerite gave birth to their son Erin.
 By 1979, Davis rekindled his relationship with actress Cicely Tyson, who helped him to overcome his cocaine addiction and regain his enthusiasm for music.
 The two married in November 1981, but their tumultuous marriage ended with Tyson filing for divorce in 1988, which was finalized in 1989.

 In 1984, Davis met 34-year-old sculptor Jo Gelbard.
-Gelbard would teach Davis how to paint; the two were frequent collaborators and were soon romantically involved.
+She taught Davis how to paint; the two were frequent collaborators and were soon romantically involved, eventually leaving their respective partners and living together.

 By 1985, Davis was diabetic and required daily injections of insulin.
-Davis became increasingly aggressive in his final year due in part to the medication he was taking.
-His aggression manifested as violence towards his partner Jo Gelbard.
+Davis became increasingly aggressive in his final year due in part to the medication he was taking, and his aggression manifested as violence towards Gelbard.